How to Make Grilled Pizza

 You’re turning your grill into an outdoor pizza oven, so it makes sense to keep the lid down as much as possible to capture the heat and help it circulate.

-Sauteed mushrooms, nutty fontina cheese, and sweet caramelized onions add up to one of our favorite pizza combinations.
+Sauteed mushrooms, nutty fontina cheese, and sweet caramelized onions add up to one of my favorite pizza combinations.

 10. Throw in some flair